STAR Behavioral Health Providers: Military Culture Training (Tier 3)

 The Department of Behavioral Health and Developmental Disabilities, Division of Addictive Diseases, The GA Army National Guard, Emory University's Brave Heart Program, Center for Deployment Psychology and the Military Family Research Institute at Purdue University have collaborated to bring to GA the STAR Behavioral Health Providers: Military Culture Training.
 The mission and intention of the Star Behavioral Health Providers is to take care of the Service Members in Georgia and their families.
 To do this, SBHP intends to recruit and train interested civilian behavioral health providers in military specific culture and treatments.
 A second aspect of this initiative is to create a registry of these specially trained providers so that service members, their families, and referring professionals can access those trained providers.
 SBHP will manage the registry to insure providers are qualified to be listed in the registry by licensure and completion of designed trainings.

 Tier Three offers behavioral health professionals specific clinical skills that focus on evidence-based treatment to address some of the behavioral health issues facing service members.
 One training option is Prolonged Exposure Therapy (PE) for PTSD and another option is Cognitive Processing Therapy (CPT).
 Additional options listed will also be available at different times.
 Tier Three trainings are two day classroom trainings.
 To attend Tier Three trainings, you must be accepted into the registry and have completed Tier One and Tier Two.
 You may, however, register for the training before being accepted into the registry in order to reserve your spot.
 If you choose this option, you must complete your application and be accepted into the registry when you are notified by the SBHP administrator.
 If this is not completed, you will not be able to attend the training and your registration will be canceled.
-Below you will find an overview of each of the courses for Tier Three.
 Please note that, while these topics are offered under Tier Three training, these courses are independent and conducted separately.
 To be listed as a Tier Three trained provider, you need only take one training; however, you may find it beneficial to attend several as it will offer you additional tools and resources.

 NOTE: The October 8 & 9th session will be covering Prolonged Exposure Therapy (PE) for PTSD only.
 Additional topics will be offered at a later date.